 When engaged in conversation, most of us focus on our own thoughts and what we will say next.
 This habit is actually quite distracting and gets in the way of better understanding what others are communicating.
-Improving in this area entails engaged listening, paying close attention to what others are saying and truly seeking to understand their point of view.
+Improving in this area entails engaged listening, which refers to paying close attention to what others are saying and truly seeking to understand their point of view.

 Pausing before responding, asking insightful questions, clarifying others’ points, and validating their feelings are all behaviors of active listening, which is a component of engaged listening.
 Expressing recognition and empathy toward others’ experience builds trust in relationships and is commonly overlooked.
 Simply taking the time to acknowledge the feelings and emotions of others can also prove to be a diffusing intervention, especially when dealing with conflict.
 Demonstrating genuine interest shows that the listener values them as a person.